-The commissioner shall award grants to programs which provide emergency shelter services to battered women and support services to battered women and domestic abuse victims and their children.
-The commissioner shall also award grants for training, technical assistance, and for the development and implementation of education programs to increase public awareness of the causes of battering, the solutions to preventing and ending domestic violence, and the problems faced by battered women and domestic abuse victims.
+The commissioner shall award grants to programs which provide emergency shelter services, housing supports, and support services to domestic abuse victims and their children.
+The commissioner shall also award grants for training, technical assistance, and for the development and implementation of education programs to increase public awareness of the causes of domestic abuse, the solutions to preventing and ending domestic violence, and the problems faced by domestic abuse victims.
 Grants shall be awarded in a manner that ensures that they are equitably distributed to programs serving metropolitan and nonmetropolitan populations.
-By July 1, 1995, community-based domestic abuse advocacy and support services programs must be established in every judicial assignment district.

-Any public or private nonprofit agency may apply to the commissioner for a grant to provide emergency shelter services to battered women, support services to domestic abuse victims, or both, to battered women and their children.
+Any public or private nonprofit agency may apply to the commissioner for a grant to provide emergency shelter services, housing supports, support services, and one or more of these services and supports to domestic abuse victims and their children.
 The application shall be submitted in a form approved by the commissioner by rule adopted under chapter 14 and shall include:

-(1) a proposal for the provision of emergency shelter services for battered women, support services for domestic abuse victims, or both, for battered women and their children;
+(1) a proposal for the provision of emergency shelter services, housing supports, support services, and one or more of these services and supports for domestic abuse victims and their children;

 (2) a proposed budget;

 (3) the agency's overall operating budget, including documentation on the retention of financial reserves and availability of additional funding sources;